UCD-Physics/Advanced-Lab-Website/content/docs/python/Python_HowTos/_index.md

 will bring you to a webpage where you can easily run the code yourself!

-{{% callout warning %}} The Jupyter notebooks should be rendered on Github.
-However, some old browsers do not show the rendered notebooks.
+{{% callout warning %}} The Jupyter notebooks should be rendered statically on Github from which you can click the colab link to open in Goole Colab.
+However, some old browsers do not show the GitHub-rendered notebooks.
 If the notebooks do not render then please try another browser.  {{% /callout %}}

+{{< toc hide_on="xl" >}}

 ## Fundamental Python
 - [Guide to formatting your code]({{< relref "/docs/python/coding_guidelines" >}})